HumanSignal/label-studio/docs/source/tags/ranker.md

 | sortedHighlightColor | <code>string</code> |  | Sorted color in HTML color name |

 ### Example
+Labeling configuration for ranking predicted text output from a model:

 ```html
 <!--Labeling configuration for ranking predicted text output from a model -->
 <View>